jcaillon/valet/tests.d/0001-valet-cli/results.approved.md

 ▶ fzf input stream was:
-⌈help                  	Show the help this program or of a specific command. self build            	Re-build the menu of valet from your commands. self download-binaries	Download the required binaries for valet. self release          	Release a new version of valet. self test             	Test your valet custom commands. self test-core        	Test valet core features. self update           	Update valet using the latest release on GitHub. self welcome-user     	The command run after the installation of Valet to guide the user. showcase command1     	A showcase command that uses arguments and options. showcase hello-world  	An hello world command. showcase sudo-command 	A command that requires sudo.⌉
+⌈help                  	Show the help this program or of a specific command. self build            	Re-build the menu of valet from your commands. self release          	Release a new version of valet. self setup            	The command run after the installation of Valet to setup the tool. self test             	Test your valet custom commands. self test-core3       	A command that only for testing valet core functions. self update           	Update valet using the latest release on GitHub.⌉
 ```

 ## Test script 05.logging